-As of December 31, 2020, the Group leases buildings for its office space and warehouse.
+The Group leases buildings for its office space and warehouse.
 The leases of warehouse typically run for a period of 2 to 6 years, and of office for 1 to 5 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.